This advisory announces vulnerabilities in the following Jenkins deliverables:

 This has been addressed in version 1.1.0 of the plugin, and it will now request that users change the Content-Security-Policy option in Jenkins.

 Perforce Plugin encrypts its credentials using DES and an encryption key stored in its public source code, so it only serves as basic obfuscation.
-This allowed users with Jenkins master local file system access and Jenkins administrators to retrieve the stored password.
+This allowed users with Jenkins controller local file system access and Jenkins administrators to retrieve the stored password.
 The latter could result in exposure of the passwords through browser extensions, cross-site scripting vulnerabilities, and similar situations.

 As of publication of this advisory, there is no fix.
 The plugin has been removed from publication at the request of its former maintainers.
 We recommend that users of Perforce Plugin use the P4 Plugin instead.